vegaprotocol/specs/protocol/0029-FEES-fees.md

 Before fees are transferred, if there is an [active referral program](./0083-RFPR-on_chain_referral_program.md) or [volume discount program](./0085-VDPR-volume_discount_program.md), each parties fee components must be modified as follows.

-Note, discounts are calculated and applied one after the after and **before** rewards are calculated.
+Note, discounts are calculated and applied one after the other and **before** rewards are calculated.

 1. Calculate any referral discounts due to the party.